-SCAN tuning:
+SCAN tuning (Type C only):

-Push the I or ►I button for more than 1.5 seconds to stop at each broadcasting station for 5 seconds.
+Push the SCAN button for more than 1.5 seconds to stop at each broadcasting station for 5 seconds.
 Pushing the button again during this 5 second period will stop SCAN tuning and the radio will remain tuned to that station.
-If the I or ►I button is not pushed within 5 seconds, SCAN tuning moves to the next station.
+If the SCAN button is not pushed within 5 seconds, SCAN tuning moves to the next station.